- Member Stories

 What does this all mean?
 Activity on little sleep does NOT enable productivity.
 Just because work is being done, that doesn’t mean it is being done well.
 And, in my opinion, work done poorly is a complete waste of time management and energy, you might as well be sleeping.

-That is why the WHOOP Sleep Coach is such a game changer.
+That is why the WHOOP Sleep Planner is such a game changer.
 By shedding light on real sleep data, and encouraging sleep, it can ultimately be used to max out work efficiency and productivity.
 I also love that it allows the user to adjust their schedule to the type of day ahead of them:

 Big client meeting where peak performance is required?
 WHOOP will provide your optimal time to get to bed.
-If the next day is just the standard, tell the Sleep Coach, and it will give you a new recommended bedtime.
+If the next day is just the standard, tell the Sleep Planner, and it will give you a new recommended bedtime.
 And finally, if you need to finish up a project and skimp on sleep, it tells you how much sleep you need to get by without feeling completely crushed.